Herzberg-Teller coupling in coherent multidimensional spectroscopy: analytical response functions for multilevel systems: Conclusions

 \section{Conclusions}

 In conclusion, we have derived analytical solutions for the response function of the displaced harmonic oscillator model.
-The solutions apply to models comprising an arbitrary number $N$ of electronic levels, and for arbitrary order $M$ of the light-matter interaction: the solutions are given in a closed form for $M\le 3$ and (simply to avoid lengthy expressions) in a recursive form for $M>3$.
+The method applies to models comprising an arbitrary number $N$ of electronic levels and for arbitrary order $M$ of the light-matter interaction: the solutions are given in a closed form for $M\le 3$ and (simply to avoid lengthy expressions) in a recursive form for $M>3$.
 The approach is based on the use of a coherent state representation of the vibrational states, and on the reduction of the vibrational propagator entering the expression of the response function to an overlap between a pair of coherent states, multiplied by a combination of complex exponential functions.
-The presence of the HT corrections results in response functions that are given by the FC response functions, multiplied by combinations of complex oscillating functions.
+The presence of HT corrections results in response functions that are given by the FC response functions, multiplied by combinations of complex oscillating functions.
 For sufficiently short excitation pulses (semi-impulsive limit), such corrections spectrally result in vibrational replicas of the overall FC features.

-The present approach can be naturally generalized to the case of multiple vibrational modes, in the absence of Duschinsky rotations.
-Also, the expressions of the response functions can be generalized to the case where the initial vibrational state does not coincide with the ground state, but with a generic coherent state.
-Given that the coherent states provide an overcomplete basis for the vibrational mode, this capability, in turn, allows one to derive the expression of the response function corresponding to an arbitrary initial state.
-Finally, the present technique can also be applied to the case where non-Condon effects are accounted also by nonlinear terms in the expansion of the transition dipole as a function of nuclear coordinates.
+The expressions of the response functions \FT{are given for the case where the vibrational mode is initialized to a generic coherent state}.
+Given that the coherent states provide an overcomplete basis for the vibrational mode, this allows one to derive the expression of the response function corresponding to an arbitrary initial state\FT{, including the thermal state (finite temperature)}.
+Finally, \FT{we show how the present approach can be extended for the case where non-Condon effects \FT{give rise to} nonlinear terms in the expansion of the transition dipole as a function of nuclear coordinates, and for models that include multiple vibrational modes (in the absence of Duschinsky mode mixing)}.

+{ A Python code for the analytical calculation of the above response functions and for the simulation of the multidimensional spectra is available on GitHub\cite{TroianiGitHub}.}

 \acknowledgements

 The author acknowledges useful discussions with Frank Ernesto Quintela Rodriguez.